Prince Ibeh: Yokohama (2018–2019)

 After his tenure with the Long Island Nets, Ibeh signed with the Yokohama B-Corsairs of the B.League.
-On January 5, 2019, Ibeh recorded his first career double-double after recording 12 points and 10 rebounds in a 106-99 win over the Nagoya Diamond Dolphins.
+On January 5, 2019, Ibeh recorded his first career double-double after recording 12 points and 10 rebounds in a 106–99 win over the Nagoya Diamond Dolphins.
 In 18 games played with Yokohama, he averaged 4.7 points, 7.8 rebounds and 2.8 blocks.

 NorthPort Batang Pier (2019)

 For the 2019 Commissioners' Cup, the NorthPort Batang Pier tapped Ibeh as their import.
-In his PBA debut, Ibeh recorded 19 points, 13 rebounds and 3 steals in a 103-81 win over the Alaska Aces.
-Three days later, Ibeh recorded 15 points, 19 rebounds and 6 blocks in a 83-79 win over the import-less NLEX Road Warriors.
-Despite of his stellar performance, Ibeh was criticized for his woeful free throw shooting as he shot 1-for-12 from the free throw line in that win.
-He recorded 18 points, 20 rebounds and 3 blocks in a 110-86 win over the TNT Katropa.
+In his PBA debut, Ibeh recorded 19 points, 13 rebounds and 3 steals in a 103–81 win over the Alaska Aces.
+Three days later, Ibeh recorded 15 points, 19 rebounds and 6 blocks in a 83–79 win over the import-less NLEX Road Warriors.
+Despite his stellar performance, Ibeh was criticized for his woeful free throw shooting as he shot 1-for-12 from the free throw line in that win.
+He recorded 18 points, 20 rebounds and 3 blocks in a 110–86 win over the TNT Katropa.